Find the Best Wine for Sushi

 More oily, robust cuts of fish can handle a more intense wine.
 If your go-to is a Philly or Alaska roll, try a bone dry Provençal rosé or a light-bodied red.
 For fatty tuna – the most decadent sushi out there – go for a light red wine like Pinot Noir or Beaujolais.

-Our favorite vino for this pairing would be Bright Cellars’ own Obscura Pinot Noir!
-The flavors of raspberry, black cherry, and baking spices will pair perfectly with the more oily fish.
+Our favorite vino for this pairing would be Bright Cellars’ own Apostate Pinot Noir!
+The flavors of red fruit and earthy truffle will pair perfectly with the more oily fish.

 5. Spicy Tuna + Riesling